PerformanC/TableC/README.md

 ## Documentation

-TableC is a well-documented library, which the documentation can be seen in the [docs folder, with handwriting documentation specific to each function, with detailed and complete explanations of all (public) functions.
+The documentation can be seen in the [docs folder], with handwriting documentation specific to each function, with detailed and complete explanations of all (public) functions.

 ## Why TableC?

-One of the best reasons to use TableC is because of its high portability, being possible to compile it in any system, and because of its high performance, which allows its use on low-end and embedded systems.
+One of the best reasons to use TableC is because of its high portability, allowing it to be compiled on any system, and because of its high performance, which allows it to be used on low-end and embedded systems.

-Another reason is that it's simple, complete, and has good documentation.
+Another reason is that it is simple, complete, and has good documentation.

 ## Contributing